 To implement BMC-led project management reforms and effectively build project management skills and knowledge among APEC members, the Secretariat established the Project Management Unit in 2007.
 The PMU brings a professionalised approach to projects and helps capacity in project management within the Secretariat and the wider APEC community.
 The PMU provides specialised advice and guidance to both internal and external APEC stakeholders.
 It provides the main link between members, Program Directors, Program Executives and the Executive Office and the Budget Management Committee (BMC) regarding project matters.

-In 2011 APEC launched a Multi Year Project (MYP) initiative, for ongoing, phased projects that continue for three to five years.
+In 2011 APEC launched a Multi Year Project (MYP) pilot initiative, for ongoing, phased projects that continue for three to five years.
 MYPs focus strategically on building capacity in members so that they can take full advantage of trade opportunities.
-Information on eligibility criteria and the application process can be found on the Multi Year Projects page.
+The application stage for the pilot ended in early 2013.
+Twelve MYPs are being implemented and the pilot initiative will undergo an evaluation.

 Applying for Funds information can be found here.